Growing a social media SaaS from 0 to 6.5k MAU by pivoting to B2B2C model

 Menfess accounts thrive on anonymity and community engagement, often used for confessions, promotions, or discussions.
 In Indonesia, these accounts leverage X’s large user base (24.5 million users in 2023, projected to grow) and are part of the influencer marketing ecosystem.

-It’s all about serving the community leaders
+It’s all about serving the End-Users.
+Really?

 Objective